 nor did I go up to Jerusalem

 Paul did not need the approval of the apostles in Jerusalem for his gospel of grace.
-He did not check with Peter before he went out to preach.
+He did not check with Peter before he launched a ministry of grace.

 to those who were apostles before me;

 The apostles mentioned here were those apostles appointed earlier than Paul.
 They took up residence in Jerusalem.
 It would have been natural for them to teach him about the fundamentals of the faith.
 As Paul did not receive the gospel from human beings at his salvation, neither did he receive it from the apostles after his salvation.
 This shows his independence from the twelve apostles.
-But, by acknowledging them as apostles who came before him, he also gives them full recognition.
+But he gave them full recognition by acknowledging them as apostles who came before him.

 but I went to Arabia,

 He went to Arabia to spend time with God in solitude.
 During this stay, God clarified the doctrine of grace to him.
 He did not get his message from human beings but from God.
-He wanted to get his message as clear as he could before he started preaching.
+He wanted to get his message of grace as straightforward as possible before preaching.

 and returned again to Damascus

 After the Lord clarified his message in Arabia, Paul returned to Damascus.
-He stayed there for a stretch of time and encountered persecution from the Jews.
+He stayed there for some time and encountered persecution from the Jews.

 God schools his saints in solitude.

-God uses isolation and solitude to separate our souls from restless and busy lives.
+God uses isolation and solitude to separate our souls from hectic and busy lives.
 The Psalmists says, “Be still and know that I am God.”
 We need time to think about God.
 Solitude is God’s Wilderness Graduate School.
-It”s the place where we develop deep convictions about our relationship with the Lord and our service for Him.
+It’s the place where we develop deep convictions about our relationship with the Lord and our service for Him.

-God must speak to us and we to God before we speak to other people.
-Has God placed you in His Wilderness Graduate School in order to use you later?
+God must speak to us and us to God before we talk to other people.
+Has God placed you in His Wilderness Graduate School to use you later?